Pungyeon/clean-go-article/proposal.md

 <center style="margin: 0 100px 20px 100px; font-style: italic">"How small should a function be?
 Smaller than that!"</center>

 When writing clean code, our primary goal is to make our code easily digestable.
 The most effective way to do this, is to make our functions as small as possible.
-It's important to understand, that this is not to avoid code duplication, the actual reason for this is to heighten the code comprehension.
+It's important to understand, that this is not necessarily to avoid code duplication.
+The more promenant reason for this is to heighten the code comprehension.
 Another way of explaining this, is to look at a function description:

 ```
 fn GetItem: